jeka-dev/jeka/org.jerkar.core/src/main/doc/FAQ.md

 ## My run class does not compile so I can't invoke any Jerkar method as 'help' or 'scaffold#run'.
 What can I do ?

-You can specify a built-in run class to run, as is, compilation won't occur.
+You can specify a built-in run class to run.
+This way, compilation won't occur.
 For example `jerkar -RunClass=JkRun help` or `jerkar -RC=JkRun scaffold#run java#"`.

 # Compilation